gcunhase/AnnotatedMV-PreProcessing/README.md

 ### Run Code
 1. *video2splice.py*: splice video into S seconds each -> video, emotion, audio, text
 2. *splices2npz.py*: to run after full video has been spliced accordingly
+3. Results will be a train and test dataset with the *npz* extension in the same root directory containing the data folders

 ### Data
 1. *video2splice.py*: full videos with emotion and subtitle information.